 Download below six professionally designed Sample Report Card Templates with awesome designs and layouts in Microsoft Word.
 All of these are completely editable and printable on a US-Letter size paper.

 You May Also Like

-A good report card while providing grades of student performance in the form of letters A, B, C, D, E, F, also provides a separate section for the child’s skills.
-It states the abilities of the students when it comes to their motor, social, and behavior skills.
-Another section is dedicated to the teacher’s comments, that in a conversational manner put what the teacher has concluded about the student in a particular study period.
+A good report while providing grades of student performance in the form of letters A, B, C, D, E, F, also provides a separate section for the child’s skills.
+It states the abilities of the students when it comes to their motor, social, and behavioral skills.
+Another section is dedicated to the teacher’s comments, which in a conversational manner put what the teacher has concluded about the student in a particular study period.

 The periods of presenting reports differ from monthly to bimonthly to biannual or annual.
-Report cards periodically present a teacher’s evaluation of student’s progress in various courses as well as in general and.
-A good report card must be well-developed, consistent, demonstrative, and concise, and contains vital parts such as school contact, grade scale, class, comments, assessment, attendance, skills, etc.
+These periodically present a teacher’s evaluation of student’s progress in various courses as well as in general.
+A good format must be well-developed, consistent, demonstrative, and concise, and contain vital parts such as school contact, grade scale, class, comments, assessment, attendance, skills, etc.

 The old-school way of “grading” students into categories is being questioned by many child psychologists and academic experts, lately.
 Specialists are aiming to question if this is helpful or deteriorative for the students.
 The pros and cons of these will be explored below:

 Providing solid grades for children is a convenient way of presenting what the teacher feels about them.
 The parents can easily understand where their child stands academically, and what areas need to be worked upon.
 This also helps students analyze themselves and determine their future actions.